sedos-project/organization/docs/visitor/model/gui.md

 - capacity_inst
 - capacity_new

+!!! note ""
     Whereby the first two parameters refer to process flows which are defined in the input/output groups while the other parameters describe the process itself.

 In addition, the data is available for several years over decades, which makes it possible to analyze the development.

 ### GUI structure